 You can also use the Cloudera Data Services on premises Spreadsheet to model the number and specification of hosts required for a deployment.
-See How to use the Cloudera Data Services on premises sizing spreadsheet on page 9.
+See How to use the sizing spreadsheet.

 - must be installed and running. - must be installed and running.
 See Installing on OpenShift and Installing on ECS for more details. - An environment must have been registered with on the .
 See Environments for more details. - In addition to the general requirements, also has the following minimum memory, storage, and hardware requirements for each worker node using the standard resource mode: